Mercedes-Benz W31: Today

 Of the 57 cars produced, at least four exist in original form:

 A car used during the annexation of Czechoslovakia and Austria before the war is preserved at the Sinsheim Auto & Technik Museum.
 After World War II, this vehicle was first converted to a fire engine, before finally being restored and donated to the museum.

 Another G4, originally a gift from Hitler to Spanish dictator Francisco Franco, is in the car collection of the Spanish Royal Guard, displayed in the "Sala Histórica de la Guardia Real" located in the quarterings of El Pardo.
 It was restored by the Mercedes-Benz Classic Center in Germany on behalf of Mercedes-Benz Spain as a gift to the royal family.
 This car featured an illuminated Virgin Mary medallion set within the dash board.

 A third was used post-war in Hollywood, it was originally found by Paramount Pictures abandoned at Rastenberg where it had been part of Hitler's fleet transport and after it was brought to the USA it was painted overall grey for movie work.
 It appears in the opening credits and some scenes of the TV series Hogan's Heroes, usually as the staff car of Leon Askin's "General Burkhalter" character.
 It appeared in many other Hollywood films, mainly war movies.
 Sometime later it was sold at auction and is now in the hands of the Kevin Wheatcroft Collection in the UK.
 It has been stripped and fully restored to as new condition, painted blue and black.

-An example in excellent condition is located in the American Heritage Museum of Stow, Massachusetts.
+A complete replica is located in the American Heritage Museum of Stow, Massachusetts.